-- (a) According to the Circular No: MOFP/ERD/2007/2 of 07 August 2007 of the Ministry of Finance and Planning, the financial statements of the Projects for the year ended 31 December 2015 was required to be submitted for audit on or before 31 March 2016.
-However, the financial statements of the Project under review had been submitted for audit on 19 July 2017. - (b) The Statement of the Management Responsibility for preparation of the financial statements was not included in the financial statements of the Project as required by the paragraph 19 of the Sri Lanka Public Sector Accounting Standard 01 Presentation of Financial Statements.
+- (a) According to the Circular No: MOFP/ERD/2007/2 dated 07 August 2007 of the Ministry of Finance and Planning, the financial statements of the Projects for the year under review should be submitted to the Auditor General on or before 31 March 2017.
+However, the financial statements of the Project under review were submitted to Auditor General only on 18 July 2017. - (b) The Statement of the Management Responsibility for preparation of the financial statements was not included in the financial statements of the Project, as required by the paragraph 19 of the Sri Lanka Public Sector Accounting Standard 01 Presentation of Financial Statements.

-2.2.2 Accounting Deficiencies
+2.2.2 Un - reconciled control Accounts